Each of the fifteen deaneries in the Diocese of Liverpool has a Deanery Synod.

 Election of Lay Members to Deanery Synods

 Each parish must elect representatives to serve on the Deanery Synod.
 This normally takes place at the parish’s Annual Meeting.
-The number of representatives to be elected is directly related to the total number of people certified as being on the parish’s Electoral Roll at the relevant Annual Meeting.
-For 2020 onwards in the Liverpool Diocese the following formula is used:
+The number of representatives to be elected is directly related to the total number of people certified as being on the parish’s Electoral Roll at the previous Annual Meeting.
+An additional factor is also included to account for parishes with multiple places of worship.